 This reminds me of the info regarding the heat wave at the 2014 Australian Open: “Women can request a 10-minute break after the second set.”
 You’d think the men would be allowed a 10-minute break after the third set.
 But apparently not.
 Can’t have true equality in major tennis, remember — just female privilege.

-But then again, ideological feminists can be as deaf and unyielding as the men they have long blamed for obstructing progress for women.
-They seem unable even to hear such charges of unfairness, let alone respond to them.
+But then again, ideological feminists can be as deaf, unyielding, and sexist as the men they have long blamed for obstructing progress for women.
+They seem unwilling even to hear such charges of unfairness, let alone respond to them.

 Yet suppose the genders were reversed in the tennis pay issue.
-Suppose the male players received the same prize money for playing fewer sets than the women (imagine that!), and hence had enough energy left to play doubles and mixed doubles and earn even more prize money, as the women do now (as Venus and Serena Williams, for example, do in the slams).
-Feminists undoubtedly would regain their hearing in a millisecond and thunder their protests until the females either received more money or played fewer sets.
+Suppose the male players received the same prize money for playing fewer sets than the women (imagine that!), and hence had enough energy left to play doubles and mixed doubles and earn even more prize money, as some of the women do now (as Venus Williams and Serena Williams, for example, do in the slams).
+Feminists undoubtedly would regain their hearing in a millisecond and fire off their protests until the females either received more money or played fewer sets.

 See — it’s easy, when you think about it, to flush out ideological feminists’ true mission: never mind equality; just demand what’s best for women.
 In tennis, demand that women get paid the same as the men for doing only 66 percent of the work.